 This is a hot topic.
 Some people believe that you need to acidify, and some people don't.
 In the past, you didn't have to acidify your tomatoes.
 You could just process them in a water bath canner, because they already had enough acidity, making the process safe.

 Since then, conditions have changed.
 I think it's probably a combination of the tomatoes themselves, since we have all of these hybrids and things like that, and the soil and atmospheric conditions.
 Regardless of the cause, everyone agrees that our tomatoes are not as acidic as they used to be.
 So today, it’s recommended that you add acid to your tomatoes, to bump down the pH level a bit.
 You can still toss them in a water bath or use a pressure canner, but make sure you add acid first.

 You can do that in two ways:

 First, you can use lemon juice, which is what I usually pick.
 Use a bottled lemon juice, because bottled lemon juice contains a steady, certain amount of acid.
 My jar doesn't list the acidity level of the lemon juice, but you'll want to use bottled lemon juice, since fresh lemons won't necessarily provide that standard acidity.

 Second, you can use a product called citric acid.
 Ball, for example, produces it.
 It comes in a little jar, and you can buy it at Walmart, Amazon, and other stores that sell canning supplies.
 (I always have lemon juice on hand, so I just use that.)

 When you’re home canning tomatoes, remember that that freezing tomatoes is an easy way to peel them.
 Also remember that if you don’t like floating tomatoes, make a tomato sauce.
 And finally, watch the acidity when you’re home canning tomatoes.
-These 3 single tips will help you can tomatoes safely and easily!
+These three simple tips will help you can tomatoes safely and easily!